 12. You don’t need a GPS

 No GPS, no worries mate!
 We didn’t hire one and we drove from Christchurch to Queenstown on the verbal directions of a friendly local.
 It’s really easy to find things in New Zealand and if you do get lost, you can ask a local for help and they’ll point you in the right direction.
-We also pre-loaded google maps on our phones each day before we left the hotel as a back-up because google maps still works without wifi as long as it has been loaded.
+We also pre-loaded google maps on our phones each day before we left the hotel as a back-up because google maps still work without wifi as long as it has been loaded.

 13. Everyone is super friendly and helpful